TrueBlocks/trueblocks-core/docs/readmes/admin-scrape.md

 ## chifra scrape

-TODO: BOGUS - REVIEW HELP FILES - INSTALL IPFS IF YOU'RE GOING TO SCRAPE AND PIN

 The `chifra scrape` application creates TrueBlocks' index of address appearances -- the fundamental data structure of the entire system.
 It also, optionally, pins the index to IPFS.

 `chifra scrape` is a long running process, therefore we advise you run it as a service or in terminal multiplexer such as `tmux`.
 You may start and stop `chifra scrape` as needed, but doing so means the scraper will have to catch up to the front of the chain the next time it runs, a process that may take several hours depending on how long ago it was last run.
 See below for a more in depth explanation of how the scraping process works and prerequisites for it proper operation.